interaction-dataset/INTERPRET_challenge_multi-agent/README.md

 [DR_CHN_Merging_ZS0_sub.csv](https://github.com/interaction-dataset/INTERPRET_challenge_multi-agent/blob/main/DR_CHN_Merging_ZS0_sub.csv) is an example for submission for the scenario DR_CHN_Merging_ZS0.
 Note that this example file only contains 3 cases and the input is random number.

+Note that for both unconditioned and conditioned multi-agent prediction, participants should upload the ego agnet ("interesting_agent")'s predictions since its "track_to_predict" column is 1.
+However, the ego agnet's predictions would be excluded for all metrics in the multi-agent prediction.
+Thus, participants are free to upload arbitrary value of (x, y, yaw) which should have equal number of modalities with other "track_to_predict".
+It only serves as data alignment.

 ## Metrics
 All metrics are averaged over all cases of all scenarios.
 The ranking of multi-agent prediction is based on the **Consistent-minJointMR**.